jjmmpp/J124-Final-Project/README.md

+# J124-Final-Project
-# Where does it pay off to focus your college efforts?
-Major/Degree or School Type or Region?
+## Where does it pay off to focus your college efforts:
+### Major/Degree
+### School Type
+### Region

 I wanted to see if from this data it could be determined which education choices were the best and which were the worst for earning potential.

+One data set is humorous - describing a type of school as "party".
+Since I included this data set, I thought my article pitch should be on the more levitous side.

+Also, I question how useful is this data?
+Most kids will go to local schools for affordability.
+And who has access to ivy league education?
+The most valuable information from these data sets is *Degree*.
+That is what one can actually choose.

+What would be further explored in my article is

-I evaluated by starting salary and percent increase at mid-career.
+I evaluated by *starting salary* and *percent increase at mid-career*.

 I thought that to get a full picture, it was important to look at highest and lowest.
-I also thought that as a reader, I would want to see this information, even if it was a little beyond the main focus of the article.
+I also thought that as a reader, I would want to see this information, no matter the focus of the article.

 Working in Excel:
 * I duplicated each data set and renamed it WKG before original name so that in case I inadvertently changed the data, I would have the original downloads.